FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 **Wiji Yeol:**

 - The former Clan Head of the Wiji Clan in the Blood Cult, and a master blacksmith.
-Hired Baek Su-Ryong to kill his grandson, who was suffering from Qi Deviation as a result of practicing a fake martial art.
-Gave Baek Su-Ryong his first sword Moon Shadow, and promised to craft a new sword better than the Blood Demon Sword for him when Baek Su-Ryong instead saved his grandson’s life.
+Hired Baek Suryong to kill his grandson, who was suffering from Qi Deviation as a result of practicing a fake martial art.
+Gave Baek Suryong his first sword Moon Shadow, and promised to craft a new sword better than the Blood Demon Sword for him when Baek Suryong instead saved his grandson’s life.

 **Shadow:**